-You will need to configure URLs to use the simple workflow; the easiest way is to simply include() the URLconf registration.backends.simple.urls in your root URLconf.
+You will need to configure URLs to use the simple workflow; the easiest way is to simply include () the URLconf registration.backends.simple.urls in your root URLconf.
 For example, to place the URLs under the prefix /accounts/ in your URL structure:

+'''

+from django.conf.urls import include, url

 urlpatterns = [

 Other URL patterns ...

 url(r'^accounts/', include('registration.simple.hmac.urls')),

 More URL patterns ...

 ]

 '''